mattmakai/fullstackpython.com/source/content/pages/04-web-development/16-static-site-generator.markdown

 files.
 The HTML files can be hosted and served by a [web server](/web-server.html) or
-[content delivery network (CDN)](/static-content.html) without any additional dependencies such as a
+[content delivery network (CDN)](/static-content.html) *without* any additional dependencies such as a
 [WSGI server](/wsgi-server.html).

-## Why are static website generators useful?
+## Why are static site generators useful?
-[Static content files](/static-content.html) such as HTML, CSS, JavaScript can be served from a content delivery network (CDN) for high scale and low cost.
+[Static content files](/static-content.html) such as HTML, CSS and JavaScript can be served from a content delivery network (CDN) for high scale and low cost.
 If a statically generated website is hit by high concurrent traffic it will be easily served by the CDN without dropped connections.

 For example, when
 [Full Stack Python was on the top of Hacker News](https://news.ycombinator.com/item?id=7985692)